Continuous K-Theory and Cohomology of Rigid Spaces: Admissible Zariski-Riemann spaces

 much easier as the left-hand term vanishes in negative degrees, \cf{} the proofsketch for the main result (p.~\pageref{proofsketch}).
 Unfortunately, resolution of singularities is not available at the moment in positive characteristic.
 A good workaround for this inconvenience is to work with a Zariski-Riemann type space which is defined as the inverse limit of all models, taken in the category of locally ringed spaces.
 This is not a scheme anymore, but behaves in the world of K-theory almost as good as a regular model does.
-For instance $\Kcont_n(A) \cong \Kcont_n(\skp{A_0}_A)$ for negative $n$ where $\skp{A_0}_A$ is a Zariski-Riemann space associated with $A$ (Definition~\ref{admissible-blow-up--defin}).
-The notion of Zariski-Riemann spaces goes back to Zariski \cite{zariski} who called them ``Riemann manifolds'' and was further studied by Temkin \cite{temkin-relative-zr}.
-Recently, Kerz-Strunk-Tamme \cite{kst} used them to prove that homotopy algebraic K-theory \cite{weibel-htpy} is the cdh-sheafification of algebraic K-theory.
+For instance $\Kcont_n(A) \cong \Kcont_n(\skp{A_0}_A)$ for negative $n$ where $\skp{A_0}_A$ is the admissible Zariski-Riemann space associated with $A$ (Definition~\ref{admissible-blow-up--defin}).

-The key part of this article is a comparison of rh-cohomology and Zariski cohomology for Zariski-Riemann spaces (Theorem~\ref{Hzar=Hrh--thm}).
+The key part of this article is a comparison of rh-cohomology and Zariski cohomology for admissible Zariski-Riemann spaces (Theorem~\ref{Hzar=Hrh--thm}).
 Furthermore, we will see later that Zariski-Riemann spaces for formal schemes are closely related to adic spaces (Theorem~\ref{adic_space_is_ZR--thm}).

 \begin{notation*} In this section let $X$ be a \emph{reduced} quasi-compact and quasi-separated scheme and let $U$ be a quasi-compact open subscheme of $X$. \end{notation*}